Annot-Mix: Learning with Noisy Class Labels from Multiple Annotators via a Mixup Extension: The Annot-Mix Approach

 \subsection{Mixup Extension}

 Optimizing the loss function in Eq.~\eqref{eq:loss} corresponds to empirical risk minimization (ERM)~\cite{vapnik1995the} because the classification and annotator models are forced to fit the observed noisy class labels perfectly.
 Although the annotator model attempts to separate the noise in the class labels during training, overfitting is still an issue (cf. Section~\ref{sec:evaluation}).
-Therefore, we extend \texttt{mixup}~\cite{sun2020mixup} for robust regularization and improved generalization of \texttt{annot-mix}.
+Therefore, we extend \texttt{mixup}~\cite{zhang2018mixup} for robust regularization and improved generalization of \texttt{annot-mix}.
 Our idea for the extension of \texttt{mixup} to multi-annotator classification tasks lies in shifting the perspective from mixing tuples of instances and class labels to mixing triples of instances, annotators, and class labels.
 Concretely, we propose the following extension:

-Applying the above formulation allows us to handle varying numbers of noisy class labels per instance while considering which class label originates from which annotator.
+Applying the above formulation in the convex hull of the annotator feature space, $\operatorname{conv}(\Omega_A)$, allows us to handle varying numbers of noisy class labels per instance while preserving information about each label's annotator.
 Moreover, we can natively manage even datasets with only one class label for each instance.
-Fig.~\ref{fig:mix-up-illustration} illustrates our \texttt{mixup} extension as data augmentation performed in the instance and annotator feature space.
+Figure~\ref{fig:mix-up-illustration} illustrates our \texttt{mixup} extension as data augmentation in the instance feature space and the convex hull of the annotator feature space.
 Intuitively, this has two main effects.
-On the one hand, we simultaneously regularize the classification and annotator model.
+On the one hand, we simultaneously regularize the classification and annotator models.
 This is because mixing class labels from different annotators across instances makes it more difficult to memorize which class label an annotator provides for an instance.
-On the other hand, we improve the generalization by not only linearly interpolating the instance but also the annotator feature space.
-We demonstrate both effects in our ablation study (cf. Section~\ref{sec:evaluation}), which includes an analysis of the $\alpha$ hyperparameter controlling the degree of regularization.
+On the other hand, we improve generalization by linearly interpolating not only in the instance feature space but also in the annotator feature space.
+We demonstrate both effects in our ablation and hyperparameter study (cf. Section~\ref{sec:evaluation}) with an analysis of the $\alpha$ hyperparameter controlling the degree of regularization.
 For example, defining $\alpha \rightarrow 0$ recovers the ERM solution.